radcamp/radcamp.github.io/AF-Biota/cluster_basics.md

 ```

 ## FastQC for quality control
+The first step of any RAD-Seq assembly is to inspect your raw data to estimate overall quality.
+At this stage you can then attempt to improve your dataset by identifying and removing samples with failed sequencing.
+Another key QC procedure involves inspecting average quality scores per base position and trimming read edges, which is where low quality base-calls tend to accumulate.

 We will undertake a further reduction of the data as part of ipyrad's internal QC process during step 2.

 # References